 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Voigtlander Nokton 17.5mm F0.95 ASPH is the longer of the two lenses at 80mm.
 The Panasonic 25mm F1.4 II ASPH with a length of 55mm, is 25mm shorter.
 On the other hand, there is no difference between the max diameters of these lenses, both coming at 63mm.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Panasonic 25mm F1.4 II ASPH weighs 205g, which means it is 335g (62%) lighter than the Voigtlander Nokton 17.5mm F0.95 ASPH which has a weight of 540g.

 Below you can find the dimension and weight table of the Wideangle Prime Lenses in Micro Four Thirds Mount for size comparison purposes.